Baked Cheese Crackers are a simple, light, and flavorful cracker, that you can make at home and goes perfectly with a glass of wine.

 I am proud of how far I have come with Seduction in the Kitchen.
-Trust me I am so happy about the new camera.
+Trust me I am so happy with my progression with photo taking.
 I do have many newer bloggers and even people looking to get into blogging ask me how to do, what to do, can I help.
 I am flattered that they ask me.
-That was why I started the How To Start Blogging 101.
-Which I am going to be adding to very soon some chapters to that series.
+That was why I started blogging resources.

 - 2 cups shredded Cabot sharp cheddar cheese